kpage/microservices-demo/README.md

 http://localhost:9999

-One-time setup of kong dashboard: go to Settings and enter this kong node URL: http://kong:8001 .
-This will be saved in a browser cookie.

 To play with kong settings, you can change things in the dashboard and then export the current state with:

 ```